Roja Kootam: Reception

 Chennai Online wrote "In his debut film 'Sollamale' Sasi had revealed a lot of promise as a director with novel ideas and a fresh narrative style.
 But there's only glimpses of it here!".
 The Hindu wrote "Oscar Films 'Roja Koottam' has a refreshing lead pair — Srikanth and Bhumika.
 It is a routine romantic sojourn all right but there is an attempt at being different".
 Cinesouth wrote "The story that proceeds with lots of twists and turns in the first-half, limps pretty badly during the second half due to Sasi's mistakes. [..]
 The story forcefully reminds one of Shajahan & Poove Unakkaga. sasi's previous 'Sollamalae' had a very strong, uniform screenplay throughout the film.
 It also had life.
 But, this film hadn't strained all that much.
 The story is very predictable during the second half.
 But, what's tragic is the bumpy ride the film takes in that path.
 Still, the movie manages to run at a happy, lively pace".
+Sify wrote "Of the freshers, Srikanth is earnest but Bhoomika is a total let down, while Vijay Adhiraj is better off in television.
+Vivek`s comedy track has nothing to do with the main narrative.
+But Bharadwaj has come out with fairly hummable music score.
+Director Sasi has ruined the film trying to create unbelievable twists in a normal love story".